Fatigued doctor overlooked lung cancer mass on x-ray

-An doctor who missed an x-ray result that could have helped diagnose a woman's terminal cancer three years earlier says he was tired and may not have actually read the report.
+A doctor who missed an x-ray result that could have helped diagnose a woman's terminal cancer three years earlier says he was tired and may not have actually read the report.

-The patient, a woman in her 60s, showed up to Waikato Hospital with stomach pain and nausea in March 2017 and was seen by a doctor at the emergency department.
+The patient, a woman in her 60s, took herself to Waikato Hospital with stomach pain and nausea in March 2017 and was seen by a doctor in the emergency department.

 A set of x-rays was ordered and the technician reviewing the pictures noticed an unusual mass on one of the woman's lungs.

-When the technician sent their notes to the doctor nearly two weeks later the doctor "overlooked" the vital comments.
+When the technician sent their notes to the doctor nearly two weeks later, the doctor "overlooked" the vital comments.

-Three years later when the woman showed up to the same emergency department, she underwent further x-rays and was found to have lung cancer.
+Three years later, when the woman visited the same emergency department, she underwent further x-rays and was found to have lung cancer.

-Health and Disability Commissioner Morag McDowell today said in a decision released today that the woman, who has since died, was failed by a lack of communication and by a delays in reading the x-ray results.
+Health and Disability Commissioner Morag McDowell said in a decision released today that the woman, who has since died, was failed by a lack of communication and by delays in reading the x-ray results.

 The emergency department doctor who ordered the x-rays of the woman's chest told the commissioner he overlooked the technician's comments that a possible mass had been detected on the woman's lung.

-"Had I seen this comment, I would have made a specific comment and additional note on the discharge form regarding the plan for follow up, which would have included further investigation with a chest CT scan.
+"Had I seen this comment, I would have made a specific comment and additional note on the discharge form regarding the plan for follow-up, which would have included further investigation with a chest CT scan.

 "Regrettably I did not do this, which meant that the patient was not advised of the presence of the mass and further investigations were not undertaken."